 Essential coronavirus info Your safety is our first priority.

+Tina Gverović works with installation, drawing, painting, sound, text and video.
 In her work Gverović engages with space, territory and identity, and considers how these concepts are bound to imagination.

 She reworks the way she understands the political and the poetic, in unexpected areas and without direct confrontation.
 Politics and poetics are central to her research, understanding them as overlapping and exchangeable rather than mutually exclusive she seeks this overlapping in unexpected places.

 Her work, often taking the form of immersive and disorientating installations, explores the economy and history of materials.
 One of the key questions in her work is where lies the potential of the political vision and re-invention?

 Gverović completed a doctorate in Visual Arts at Middlesex University.
 Her research investigates issues of cultural and national identity, migration, forms of memorialising, belonging, conflict and loss.